Course

 At the completion of this activity, the participant will be able to:

-2) Build a strong knowledge base for hormonal contraceptives including the mechanism of action, doses, types, use, benefits, and risks.
+2) Build a strong knowledge base for all hormonal contraceptives including the mechanism of action, doses, types, use, benefits, and risks.

-4) Recognize the purpose of the self-assessment questionnaire, and how it relates to the US Medical Eligible Criteria guidelines published by the CDC.
+5) Recognize the purpose of the self-assessment questionnaire, and how it relates to the US Medical Eligible Criteria guidelines published by the CDC.

-UAN: 0036-0000-22-310-H01-P
+UAN: 0036-0000-25-310-H01-P

 Target Audience: Pharmacists licensed in Maryland